These "ten tips on using the positive power of the spoken word" are to remind ourselves our words matter.

 However, whatever choice we make, to harm or heal, it is never the words themselves directly causing the outcome.
 Words, simply 'are'.
-It is how we use and what we bring or associate with them, creating the end result.
+It is how we use, and what we bring or associate with them, creating the end result.

 Because the words we speak either aloud, or in the privacy of our minds, embody our intentions, they are a carrier of ourselves, our energy.
 And as you know we can have good, bad or indifferent word moments or even days.

-Most of us will have experienced the effects of the negative power of the spoken word.
-It can color our personal lives and ripple far beyond us to effect everything and everybody.
-That is why Ten Tips on the Using the Positive Power of the Spoken Word is vital.
+Most of us will have experienced the negative power of the spoken word.
+It can color our personal lives and ripple far beyond us to affect everything and everybody.
+That is why "Ten Tips on the Using the Positive Power of the Spoken Word" is vital.

 As a single individual we maybe powerless to change the world but we can change ourselves.
 We can make a choice to pass on negativity or positivity in our speech.
 Our words do matter.
 They are powerful.

 Give unasked for praise for an action or some quality you genuinely admire in another person.
-Give it without reservation or a 'rider' attached.
+Give it without reservation or a "rider" attached.

 (A rider undoes or qualifies the compliment, robbing it of its power.
-Example: 'That dress looks nice on you.
-It makes you look smaller.')
+Example: "That dress looks nice on you.
+It makes you look smaller.")

 A true compliment is a gift.
 It says to the receiver you see and appreciate them for who they are and comes without strings attached.
 It is given freely.

-- Read Aloud to a Child
+2. Read aloud to a child

-As you go about your day's activities be conscious of how you are talking to yourself in your mind.
-Find aspects you can genuinely positively comment on.
+Find aspects of your behavior you can genuinely positively comment on.
 Be specific.
 The more specific you are the less likely you will counter your positive comment with a negative rejoinder.

 Write them out.
 Post them where you will see them.
 Say them out loud.

-- Practice Responding rather than Reacting
+5. Practice responding rather than reacting

 To help create the space needed for conscious speech, count to 5 before speaking.
-This may seem odd but in an emotionally charged situation, the wait gives us time to consider what it is we really want to say.
+This may seem odd, but in an emotionally charged situation, the wait gives us time to consider what it is we really want to say.

-- Learn to say 'I'm sorry'
+6. Learn to say "I'm sorry"

 Sometimes we carry blame, guilt, or anxiety for years because we assume the hurt caused by our actions lives on.
 If we'd been told we were forgiven, the burden would have been released.
-Like 'I'm Sorry', 'I forgive you' is a top ranked tip from the ten tips on using the positive power of the spoken word collection.
+Like "I'm Sorry", "I forgive you" is incredibly powerful.

 The more words you have in your vocabulary, the more precisely you can express yourself.